Vinicius Lanza: 2021–24

 At the 2021 FINA World Swimming Championships (25 m) in Abu Dhabi, United Arab Emirates, he finished 4th in the Men's 4 × 50 metre medley relay, 4th in the Men's 4 × 100 metre medley relay, 10th in the Men's 100 metre butterfly and 21st in the Men's 50 metre butterfly.

 At the 2022 World Aquatics Championships held in Budapest, Hungary, he finished 23rd in the Men's 200 metre individual medley, 25th in the Men's 100 metre butterfly and 41st in the Men's 50 metre butterfly.

+On 22 December 2022, Lanza announced his engagement to fellow Olympic and American swimmer Annie Lazor, whom he knew from training with her at Indiana University in Bloomington.

+At the 2023 Pan American Games, Lanza won a silver medal in the 100m butterfly, and another in Brazil's 4x100m medley relay.

 Personal life

 On 22 December 2022, Lanza announced his engagement to fellow Olympian and American swimmer Annie Lazor whom he had known from training extensively with at Indiana University in Bloomington.